Nonmodal amplification of stochastic disturbances in strongly elastic channel flows: Introduction

-The last expression should be compared to the expression for the variance amplification in Newtonian fluids~\cite{Bamieh2001}, $ E_N (k_z;Re) = f_N (k_z) Re + g_N (k_z) Re^3. $ At low $Re$ the $k_z$-dependence of $E_N$ is governed by $f_N (k_z)$, and at high $Re$ $E_N (k_z) \approx Re^3 g_N (k_z)$~\cite{Bamieh2001}.
-We note that the $k_z$-dependence of both $\hat{f}$ and $f_N$ is characterized by viscous dissipation, which clearly indicates that the behavior of Newtonian fluids with low $Re$ is dominated by diffusion.
-On the other hand, the $g$-functions exhibit peaks at $k_z \approx O(1)$; the values of $k_z$ where these peaks take place identify the spanwise length scales of the most energetic response to stochastic forcing in Newtonian fluids with high $Re$, and in Oldroyd-B fluids with high $\mu Re^3$.
-Our results thus show that--in viscoelastic fluids--even at arbitrarily low (but non-zero) Reynolds numbers the steady-state level of velocity variance may be dominated by the $Re^3$-term owing to the elastic amplification of disturbances.
-This reveals the subtle interplay between inertial and elastic forces in Oldroyd-B fluids with low Reynolds/high elasticity numbers~\cite{Larson2000,Groisman2000}.
+The last expression should be compared to the expression for the variance amplification in Newtonian fluids~\citep{Bamieh2001}, \beq E_N (k_z;Re) \; = \; f_N (k_z) \; + \; Re^2 \, g_N (k_z). \eeq At low $Re$ the $k_z$-dependence of $E_N$ is governed by $f_N (k_z)$, $ E_N (k_z;Re) \approx f_N (k_z), $ and at high $Re$ it is governed by $g_N (k_z)$, $E_N (k_z) \approx Re^2 \, g_N (k_z)$.
+In this paper, we show that $\tilde{f}_0 (k_z) = f_N (k_z)$ which implies that the $k_z$-dependence of $\tilde{f}_0$ is characterized by viscous dissipation~\citep{Bamieh2001}.
+This clearly indicates that, at the level of velocity fluctuation dynamics, the behavior of Newtonian fluids with low $Re$ and the behavior of Oldroyd-B fluids with low $\We$ is dominated by diffusion.
+On the other hand, the $g$-functions in the expressions for $E_{\mrv}$ and $E_N$ exhibit peaks at $k_z = \cO(1)$; the values of $k_z$ where these peaks take place identify the spanwise length scales of the most energetic response of velocity fluctuations to stochastic forcing in Newtonian fluids with high $Re$, and in Oldroyd-B fluids with high $\We$.